-GDevelop is a full-featured, open-source game development software, allowing to create HTML5 and native games without any knowledge in a specific programming language.
+GDevelop is a full-featured, open-source game development software, allowing to create desktop and mobile games without any knowledge in a specific programming language.
 All the game logic is built up using an intuitive and powerful event-based system.

 |Download GDevelop to make games||Go on GDevelop website to download GD!|